eslint/rfcs/designs/2023-sharding/README.md

 ## Open Questions

 - What process/thread management strategy should be employed to handle the shards effectively?
-- How to allow custom division statergy?
+- How to allow custom division strategy?

 ## Help Needed